 If you are a resident in Bolivia, your passport must be valid for 6 months from the date you arrive.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.

 British nationals don’t need a visa to visit Bolivia.
-The length of stay permitted on entering Bolivia is initially 30 days.
-This can be extended for a further 60 days, at no extra charge, as long as you apply before the end of the 30 day period at one of the Department of Immigration offices throughout the country.
+The length of stay permitted on entering Bolivia is initially 90 days.
+30 day stamps are often given, but you are allowed to stay for 90 days at no extra charge.
 The Department of Immigration has imposed an annual limit for tourists of 90 days in Bolivia without a visa.
 If you want to stay for a longer period seek advice from the Bolivian Embassy in London or the Department of Immigration office in La Paz at Avenida Camacho No. 1468.

 Make sure you get an entry stamp when you arrive in Bolivia, otherwise you’ll have to pay a fine to leave.
 If you enter Bolivia overland, make sure your passport is stamped on both sides of the border, with an exit stamp from the country you are leaving and an entry stamp on the Bolivian side - you may need to ask for directions to the immigration office.
+Bolivia no longer stamps passports on the Argentian border but you need to register your exit on the Argentinian website which passes the information to Bolivian immigration.
 The British Embassy can’t intervene in immigration issues.

 Residence permits and other types of visas